 Unlike other insurance types, travel insurance is paid for once-off – instead of with multiple premiums.
 You purchase a plan online the same way you do any other shopping!
 Fill out a form, pay for the package and print out your confirmation form.
 It is usually a simple and seamless process and doesn’t take much time.

 It’s very important to research the different companies and pick the one that suits you best.
 You also have to read all of their policies, and terms and conditions and make sure the insurance will cover you as needed.
 Sign up for a policy as soon as you’ve booked your flights and trip.

 If you’re not quite sure about your travel insurance plan, here are some handy questions you could ask your provider.
 These should help you feel more secure with your policy:

 Many people worry about how much travel insurance costs.
 It is usually a percentage of your total trip costs.
 This percentage will depend on the insurance company but usually ranges between 4% and 10%.
 However, some insurance companies will base the cost of travel insurance on the benefits you need.
 Travel insurance prices are also reliant on the traveller’s age, length of the trip, and the level of cover needed.

 Good News!
 Many companies will give you lower insurance costs if you’re buying a package tour.

-Tip: Contact your medical insurer, and your credit card company to see if you are already covered for your travels.
-Some credit companies offer you free travel insurance if you pay for your trip using your credit card.
+Travel Tip: Contact your medical insurer and your credit card company to see if you are already covered for your travels.
+Some credit card companies offer you free travel insurance if you pay for your trip using your credit card.
 BUT be careful about what this insurance actually covers.